Menu

 Weißwurst (White Sausage)

 Weißwurst, or white sausage, is finely textured and gets its light color from the meat used.
 Found throughout Germany, weißwurst was, historically, a late-morning snack due to its perishable nature.
 It is still most commonly enjoyed before noon.
 The freshness of lemon zest and parsley are considered the essence of this sausage.
 Weißwurst was an accidental discovery in 1857 made by Munich butcher Sepp Moser.
-He used a thinner casing when he ran out of thick casing, and decided to poach the sausage to keep it from bursting while cooked.
+He used a thinner casing when he ran out of thick casing and decided to poach the sausage to keep it from bursting while cooked.
 Today, the casing is removed before eating, with many Germans slitting open the end and sucking out the sausage with each bite.
 Weißwurst is commonly served with pretzels and sweet mustard.
-Recipe Serving: 20

 Prep Time